-Any negative impact of currency movements on the currency contracts that we have entered into to hedge identifiable foreign currency commitments to purchase or sell goods and services, would be offset by an equal and opposite favorable exchange impact on the commitments being hedged.
+The currency contracts are undertaken to hedge identifiable foreign currency commitments to purchase or sell goods and services.
 Transactions in currency-related financial instruments for which there is no underlying foreign currency exchange rate exposure to us are prohibited by the senior secured credit facilities.
 For accounting policies relating to currency contracts, see Note 3 - Summary of Significant Accounting Policies in our Annual Report on Form 10-K for the year ended December 31, 2004.